-Looking for Family Law Help in California?
+Are You Facing a Family Law Matter in California?

-Emotions tend to run high in these types of situations; therefore, it is best to have someone who is not personally involved and is only there to look out for you and your loved ones’ best interests.
-At the Law Offices of Thomas Nicholas Cvietkovich, our San Jose family law attorney is prepared to work with you in order to help secure your future.
+Emotions tend to run high in family situations.
+It is best to have someone who is not personally involved and is only there to look out for you and your loved ones’ best interests.
+For more than a decade, Attorney Nick Cvietkovich has represented clients throughout California.
+It is our promise to bring energy, passion and experience to the table for every case.

 What Are Common Types of Family Law Cases?

 There are several different areas of family law.
 The most common areas pertain to divorce, child support and child custody matters.

 We understand that family matters tend to be emotional and complicated.
 Our San Jose family lawyer can answer your questions and help you understand the best legal options for your situation.

 Are you considering a divorce or legal separation?
 California only allows “no fault” divorce.
 This means that either spouse can file for divorce even if the other spouse contests the divorce.
 In other words, you do not have to prove that your spouse did anything wrong to get divorced.
 You can simply state that you had irreconcilable differences.